jvilchesf/Portfolio/README.md

 **Master of Science in Computer Science**
 March 2013 – July 2014
 - Thesis: Resolution of the Set Covering Problem using the Firefly Metaheuristic.
 **Bachelor of Science in Computer Science**
 March 2009 – July 2012
-- Thesis: Application of Web Usage Mining to the EMOL.COM web platform (K-means)
+- Thesis: Application of Web Usage Mining to the EMOL.COM web platform (K-means).

 **Certifications**
 - **Google Advanced Data Analytics Professional Certificate**